-(a) An outline that demonstrates the Proponent has the ability to effectively manage the project over the term, by summarizing the Proponent's experience in property management and maintenance of affordable/social housing properties.
-Proponents should provide a summary (in table form is acceptable) of their current portfolio of social, affordable, and transitional housing including:
+An outline that demonstrates the Proponent has the ability to effectively manage the project over the term, by summarizing the Proponent's experience in property management and maintenance of affordable/social housing properties.
+Proponents should provide a summary (in table form is acceptable) of their current portfolio of

 - (b) Information on the Proponent's approach to capital asset management and maintenance.
-The proponent should demonstrate successful management of capital assets through the use of tools such as replacement reserve funds, capital replacement reserve studies and/or building condition assessments. - (c) Provide case study examples and references for at least two (2) and no more than four (4) housing projects managed over the past five years by the Proponent, including: - a description of the project, highlighting the number of units, location, type of tenants, tenure, age of building, specific features, etc. and; - the services provided to the reference and for what period.
-Note any specific difficulties encountered in the management of the project, if applicable, and outline how they were overcome. - name of the reference and their relationship to the Proponent or partner; - a contact name and title, postal address, telephone number, e-mail and website, if any;
+The proponent should demonstrate successful management of capital assets through the use of tools such as replacement reserve funds, capital replacement reserve studies and/or building condition assessments. - (c) Provide case study examples and references for at least two (2) and no more than four (4) housing projects managed over the past five (5) years by the Proponent, including: - a description of the project, highlighting the number of units, location, type of tenants, tenure, age of building, specific features, etc.; - the services provided to the reference and for what period.
+Note any specific difficulties encountered in the management of the project, if applicable, and outline how they were overcome; - name of the reference and their relationship to the Proponent or partner; their contact name and title, postal address, telephone number, e-mail and website, if any; - at least one of the references should be a staff member from a housing project that can speak on the work environment, the supports provided to staff members, and the management skills of the Proponent; If the Proponent is recommending to collaborate with a third-party in operation or service provision, at least one of the references should be a collaborating organization, consultant, or service provider that can speak on the Proponent's ability to partner with other organizations effectively.